alexsabr/AS_Booksynthetized/modern-operating-systems.md

 ### Page replacement algorithm
+When memory is full and you need to add a new page, before resorting to extremes such as deleting an entire process, you can first just delete some currently unused page, which are not needed currently, but will be at a later date.
+They will in turn generate page faults and the need to replace other pages when they are needed again, if the memory situation is still dire.
+How do we choose what page to delete ?
+Enter page replacement algorithm

 #### Absolute optimal yet impossible algorithm : hindsight
+We shall first start with an optimal yet impossible algorithm to serve as a basis of comparison.
+Let's say we have a history of all the pages fetched during the execution of a computer from boot to shutdown.
+Inside this history is included a timeline recording when each page was needed.
+The best algorithm does this : given that it knows when each page would've been required, and then temporarily unused, or even not used for the remainder of the execution of the computer, it, at any given point of the eecution
+- 1 deletes pages which are not to be used anymore, or are the furthest away from now from being used again
+- 2 loads in advance pages before they are being used to minimize page fault.

+Such algorithm is impossible in realtime because it requires knowing the future.
+However in a repeating execution setup where the same thing happens each time, like in a high performance computing or a particularly special  embedded environment, this algorithm is totally feasible.

 #### Local vs Global Replacement Policies
+When selecting which page must be evicted from main memory, we first have to delimit the search space.
+Are only pages related to the process experiencing a page fault considered for eviction (**Local Replacement Policy**) or are all pages from all process considered ? (**Global Replacement Policy**).
+Local  policy has only one advantage from global policy, the search space is much smaller.
+Otherwise, unless the number of pages per process can variate, it may end up overwriting a page that will also soon be used by the process, lacking better solutions.
+This will trigger a chain of page fault, called **trashing**, because each time a page fault situation is solved, a page which will be used in the near future is evicted, which will trigger another page fault when it is needed.
+Global Policy allow for number of page per process to grow and shrink, ensuring process with little pages do restrain process with many pages for nothing.

+#### Choosing when all process have the adequate number of pages

 #### First in first out page replacement
 #### Second Chance Algorithm